nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `edit 2 title finish SWE HW`<br>
   Edit the second task title to finish SWE HW.

-* `edit 1 deadline this Friday 3 pm`<br>
+* `edit 1 start this Friday 3 pm`<br>
-  Edit the first task deadline to this Friday 3pm.
+  Edit the first task start time to this Friday 3pm.

+* `edit 5 end April 5th at 4 pm`<br>
+  Edit the fifth task end time to April 5th at 4pm.

 * `edit 1 tag null`<br>
   Remove all the tags of first task.